fidoster/fidoster/README.md

 - 👋 Hi, I’m @fidoster
-- 👀 I’m interested in python language also Django and Pygames , likes to learn about new technologies such as IoT based devices and interested in block chain technology.
+- 👀 I’m interested in front end development have skills in HTML , CSS & Javascript and working towards further improving those skills.
+Also learning other framworks such as react.
-- 🌱 I’m currently learning advanced pythong and pygames
+- 🌱 I’m currently react and typescript.
 - 💞️ I’m looking to collaborate on different learning projects
 - 📫 How to reach me ...